Fusion power: Electrostatic confinement

 Electrostatic confinement fusion devices use electrostatic fields.
 The best known is the fusor.
 This device has a cathode inside an anode wire cage.
 Positive ions fly towards the negative inner cage, and are heated by the electric field in the process.
 If they miss the inner cage they can collide and fuse.
 Ions typically hit the cathode, however, creating prohibitory high conduction losses.
 Fusion rates in fusors are low because of competing physical effects, such as energy loss in the form of light radiation.
 Designs have been proposed to avoid the problems associated with the cage, by generating the field using a non-neutral cloud.
 These include a plasma oscillating device, a magnetically shielded-grid, a penning trap, the polywell, and the F1 cathode driver concept.

 Fuels

-The fuels considered for fusion power have all been light elements like the isotopes of hydrogen—protium, deuterium, and tritium.
-The deuterium and helium-3 reaction requires helium-3, an isotope of helium so scarce on Earth that it would have to be mined extraterrestrially or produced by other nuclear reactions.
-Ultimately, researchers hope to adopt the protium–boron-11 reaction, because it does not directly produce neutrons, although side reactions can.
+The fuels considered for fusion power are mainly the heavier isotopes of hydrogen—deuterium and tritium.
+Deuterium is abundant on earth in the form of semiheavy water.
+Tritium, decaying with a half-life of 12 years, must be produced.
+Fusion reactor concepts assume as a component a proposed lithium "breeding blanket" technology surrounding the reactor.
+Helium-3 is a more speculative fuel, which must be mined extraterrestrially or produced by other nuclear reactions.
+The protium–boron-11 reaction is extremely speculative, but minimizes neutron radiation.